ragusa87/kde-tiling-on-drag/README.md

 How to install :

-1. Download a release from <https://github.com/ragusa87/kde-tilling-on-drag/releases> (file `kde-tilling-on-drag.kwinscript`).
+1. Download a release from <https://github.com/ragusa87/kde-tiling-on-drag/releases> (file `kde-tiling-on-drag.kwinscript`).
 2. Open Plasma setting and search for "KWin" (Windows Management -> KWin Script).
-3. Click on "Install from file" and select the `kde-tilling-on-drag.kwinscript` file.
+3. Click on "Install from file" and select the `kde-tiling-on-drag.kwinscript` file.
-4. Enable this extension (kde-tilling-on-drag).
+4. Enable this extension (kde-tiling-on-drag).
 5. Click on Apply.

 How to use it :

-1. Make sure your enabled the tilling editor in the "Desktop effect" settings.
+1. Make sure your enabled the tiling editor in the "Desktop effect" settings.
-2. Press "Meta+T" to open the Tilling Editor.
+2. Press "Meta+T" to open the tiling Editor.
 3. Setup a layout.
 4. Drag or open any window, it will be tiled automatically.